 This is page 3 of a detailed tutorial.
 I recommend you start with page 1.
 Every page contains tons of practical information & no fluff.
 It’s thoroughly linked: You can master one tiny piece at a time—easy peasy—even though it’s almost book length.
 Every time you master a tiny piece, you’ll be more effective in life.
 I promise.

 Main Step 2: Choose the Best Type of Trance for Your Question

-(Direct link: Twelve Types of Trance to Master.)
+(Direct link: Fourteen Types of Trance to Master.)

 I’ve listed the most common types of trance in the following paragraphs, along with suggestions about what to write.
 After you’ve mastered these, you’ll make up new ways of using trance as you need them.

 You won’t master this list by reading it.
 But every time you use a trance type from this list, you’ll understand both that trance type and all of the others better.

 I recommend scanning the whole list regularly to help you to grok different questions based on all of their aspects and facets.
 To track how well you’re learning this list, download the Trance Type Checklist, and use it to keep track of when you’ve done each type, whether you journaled your results, and a brief thought about your experience.